evanhackett/pandemic-workshop-prototype/README.md

 * Deep dive on destructuring, scope, closures and mutablilty ✅👍
 * Made actor module ✅

-# Work sesison eight, Weekend 4/2-
+# Work sesison eight, Tuesday 4/28
-* Add an infected actor to infect the other actors
+* Add an infected actor to infect the other actors ❌

+# Work sesison nine, ??
+4/??
+* Write an integration test for actor infection in simulation.js

 ## Next steps
+* In the future constructors returned by factories should be capitalized
 * Makes walls count
 * Rethink what the assignment is.
 What should the student do?
 * Special event listening system that is observered by other things. eg graphs or counters